-Grab this beer from our ALES AND ANTHEMS series, turn the dial up to 11 and get angry about the really important things in life, like the state of mental health.
+Grab this beer, turn the dial up to 11 and get angry about the really important things in life, like the state of mental health.

 Origin –Adelaide, South Australia

 Size- 375mL can

 With veterans like Iron Maiden having run their course and poodle-hair pop-metal icons such as Motley Crue having to contend with dire album sales, it looks as if the hard-rockin' genre might be low on gas, as pop rock dominates the airwaves.
 As of last week, only one metal album resided in the Billboard charts.
 Twisted Sister is blaming it all on Clive Palmer, who they say ruined their heavy metal image by ripping off the bands hit anthem We're Not Gonna Take It for his political advertisements.
 Whoever's to blame, metal is in disarray.
 It's a fact that Paul Sparkes has known for some time.

 Despite 15 years of writing music, recording albums and relentless gigs, he was left with little to show for it.
 So, on the 1st of March 2012, with no option but to fall back onto his old I.T. job, Paul headed to Adelaide's iconic Earl of Leicester to drown his sorrows.
 But rather than knocking off a dozen beers, he was knocked off his feet by a new style of beer called craft.

 Literally changing the course of his life, Paul set forth from that day with the energy of a one-armed drummer to learn everything there was to know about his newfound passion.
 It started with enrolling in a brewing course with industry legend Stephen Nelson, followed by work experience roles at Mismatch and Pirate Life.
 Next, Paul enrolled in an International Brewing Diploma.
 One degree, a few years and a bunch of beer festival awards later, Paul took it to the next level.